 Available for purchase online via our registration system or in-person at the registration office.

-*Required for classes with Jim Boerlin, Trudy Steibl and Pablo Andrade only.
+*Required for classes with Pablo Andrade, Jim Boerlin, Julissa Roman and Trudy Steibl only.
 Recommended for classes with Paul Pryce.
-None for classes with Michael Beckett and David Deblinger.
+None for classes with Michael Beckett or David Deblinger.